-Homemade Fresh Baby Spinach Pesto Without Basil is one of the simplest sauces you can make.
+Homemade Fresh Spinach Pesto Without Basil is one of the simplest sauces you can make.
 You only need a few common ingredients.

 This simple recipe for fresh spinach pesto sauce goes great with pasta, chicken, shrimp, veggies, sandwiches, and more!